artoria-dev/data-science-lol/README.md

 The very last issue to handle is getting such an amount of player.
 Remember, each has to have at least 100 ranked games played.
 I could grab myself a few player, iterate over their matches played and read the other 9 player in their game and iterate over their games aswell.
 That sounds like a nice way to do.
 Sadly I cannot ensure that every player has more than 100 ranked games played when doing it this way.
 Therefore, I will grab all player by hand.
 Yes, all 720.
+(I will do this later, though!)

     Sidenote:
     There are different game modes player can play in League of Legends.